Analyticity and hp discontinuous Galerkin approximation of nonlinear Schr\"odinger eigenproblems: Statement of the problem and notation

 We conclude this section by introducing the discrete approximation to the solution of the linear problem, i.e.~the function $u_\delta^*\in X_\delta$ such that

 for an eigenvalue $\lambda_\delta^*$.
 Note that, since $u$ is an eigenfunction of $A^u$ and the associated eigenspace is of dimension $1$ \cite{Cances2010}, we have that

-see \cite{linear}, and the eigenspace associated with $u_\delta^*$ is of dimension one, for a sufficiently large number of degrees of freedom \cite{Antonietti2006}.
+see Ref.~\refcite{linear}, and the eigenspace associated with $u_\delta^*$ is of dimension one, for a sufficiently large number of degrees of freedom \cite{Antonietti2006}.

-The isotropically refined \hp{} finite element space $\Xd$ defined here provides approximations that converge with exponential rate to the function in the weighted analytic class, as stipulated in the following statement, see \cite{Schotzau2013b}. \begin{proposition} Given a function $v\in \mathcal{J}^\varpi_\gamma(\Omega)$, for a $\gamma > d/2$, there exists two constants $C, b>0$ independent of $\ell$ such that
+The isotropically refined \hp{} finite element space $\Xd$ defined here provides approximations that converge with exponential rate to the function in the weighted analytic class, as stipulated in the following statement, see Theorem 4.2 and Proposition 5.13 of Ref.~\refcite{Schotzau2013b}. \begin{proposition} Let $\gamma > d/2$ and $v\in \mathcal{J}^\varpi_\gamma(\Omega)$.
+There exists two constants $C, b>0$ such that for all $\ell \in \mathbb{N}$

 Here, $\ell$ is the number of refinement steps, and $\ell = N^{1/(d+1)}$, with $N$ denoting the number of degrees of freedom of $\Xd$. \end{proposition}